lddsb/drone-dingtalk-message/README.md

 String.
 Message type, plan support text, markdown, link and action card, but due to time issue, it's only support `markdown` and `text` now, and you can get the best experience by use markdown.

+`tips_title`

+String.
+You can customize the title for the message tips, just work when message type is markdown.

 `message_color`(when `type=markdown`)

 Boolean value.
 This option can change the title and commit message color if turn on.